aharris856/BETTER-Encryptor/README.md

 # BETTER-Encryptor
+      Encryptor.java = Encryptor class file to call on Decryptor.java = Decryptor class file to call on runEncryptor.java = gui file I made to run the encryption and decryption class files runEncrypt has 2 utilities, Encrypt/decrypt input text OR encrypt/decrypt a given file into a file that will be created uppon encryption/decryption itll be overwritten if you ask it to write to an already made file.
       I'VE ATTACHED TO GIVE YOU TEST FILES TO RUN THE CODE ON YOU CAN USE WHATEVER FILES YOU LIKE tiny.txt